ricardo-schnur/blog-post-hexagonal-architecture/README.md

 - Create a new task (consisting of a description and an optional due date)
 - Toggle completion state of an existing task

-(To be implemented:) Additionally, it regularly sends reminders (which is a fancy way of saying, that it logs the tasks as warnings to the console) for due tasks.
+Additionally, it regularly sends reminders (which is a fancy way of saying, that it logs the tasks as warnings to the console) for due tasks.

 ## Usage